Firstly: Why Do Misdiagnoses Occur?

 get invited for a professional consultation.

-THE Definitive ADHD solution
+neuroscience-based ADHD solution

-We now know that over-reliance on observable behaviour is one of the key reasons for the misdiagnosis of ADHD.
+We now know that over-reliance on observable behaviour is one of the primary reasons for the misdiagnosis of ADHD.
 It poses a huge risk if it serves as the primary basis for prescribing medication.

 In addition to behavioural observation, a reliable & valid ADHD assessment has to take into account multiple factors as well as offer a high degree of sensitivity & specificity for ADHD.